kentookura/forester.nvim/README.md

 # Roadmap

-- Adding more telescope pickers and previewers, making use of the `forester query` commands
-- Link & transclude existing trees at cursor position.
-- ...
+- Find an ergonomic way to make use of forester's builtin templating feature